silkyrich/splunk_internal_metrics/README.md

 # How it works under the hood

 Consider a log line as such:

 <date> <preamble>, <attribute=value_number>, <attribute=value_string>, <attribute=value_number>

 The date is parsed, so we don’t need it any more.
 We look at the preamble to create the metric_prefix.
 We scan the log line looking for attributes with a string values and then write these as indexed fields into _meta to become dimensions.

 We transform the log line with regex to look like this:

 <metric_prefix>#<attribute=value_number>, <attribute=value_string>, <attribute=value_number>

-We clone the above line to pop the first attribute pair
+We clone the above line to pop the first attribute pair:

 <metric_prefix>#<attribute=<attribute=value_string>, <attribute=value_number>

 We clone again:

 <metric_prefix>#<attribute=<attribute=value_number>

-We clone again, but regex fails so we write “finished” into the _raw: finished
+We clone again, but regex fails so we write “finished” into the _raw:

+finished

 We have now the original event and four modified and cloned events: